chungdz/mlsimple/README.md

 The meaning of each argument can be found in python code or use *-h*

-For dataset with UGE embeddings, the example instructions are:
+## For dataset with UGE embeddings

+The example instructions are:

 ```
 python -m preprocess.get_meta_emb --dpath=/data/yunfanhu/samples_emb \